-Your customers pay an interest fee on the financed amount.
-Some finance partners can offer your clients 0% financing over 3 months.
+Meanwhile, your customers pay an interest fee on the financed amount.
+Some finance partners can offer your clients 0% financing over three months.

 - Calculate your current average invoice price.
 Use this as a benchmark to see if you can increase it by offering customer financing.

 - Ask your current customers if they’d be interested in customer financing for larger jobs.
-You can send a survey via an email survey, or simply ask customers when you quote jobs and track their answers in a CRM.
+You can send a feedback survey or ask customers when you quote jobs.

 - If you do offer upsells or premium packages, calculate how much bigger your average invoice price could be.
 Remember: on average, customers who can take advantage of monthly payments typically pay up to 20% more for upgraded services.